davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 If you have the time, this would be a good point to step away from your computer and think over the above.
 What went wrong with our two approaches above?
 Can you think of a way to fix either one?
 Or a different strategy entirely?

-Based on how long it took the field to come up with a working algorithm, I'm guessing you won't be able to find the solution in an afternoon walk through the woods.
-But thinking through a variety of approaches and seeing how they hit the same dead end will give you a better feel for the problem space, and set up for the next half of this article.
+This is the point in the thought process where the field as a whole got stuck, for years.
+People kepts trying to find ways around this problem, or different solutions that don't have this problem, and failed to find a way through, repeatedly.
+Based on that, I'm guessing you won't copme up with a working solution in an afternoon walk through the woods.
+But think through a variety of approaches and seeing them not play out might help build your understanding of the problem space, and what we'd have to figure out how to do if we wanted to make a fault-tolerant consensus algorithm.

-Adieu, perhaps, for now!
+If you take me up on this exercise, two things to keep in mind:

+1. If you think you have the solution, remember to do an absolute-worst case analysis: like with the voting example above, if there's one specific execution where the loss of one specific node at the exact wrong time blocks the algorithm from making progress, it's not fault tolerant.
+Sometimes, finding that one situation is tricky!
+2. Be wary of solutions which appear to work, but actually rely on some other form of consensus.
+For example, in our single-leader algorithm, we found that getting all nodes to agree on a leader is itself a consensus problem, and thus we couldn't rely on safe leader election to design a consensus algorithm in the first place.

+Of course, for the curious and the impatient, you can also just read on.
+With that, it's adieu for now, perhaps!

 ---